naelstrof/maim/README.md

                                   image.  (default=`0.0')
   -i, --windowid=INT            Set the window to capture.
 Defaults to the root
                                   window id.
+      --localize                Localizes given geometry to the given window.
+                                  So "maim -i $ID -g 100x100+0+0 --localize" would screenshot the top-left 100x100 pixels
+                                  of the given window, rather than the top-left 100x100 pixels of the root window.
+                                  (default=off)
       --hidecursor              Prevents the system cursor from showing up in screenshots.  (default=off) -m, --mask=STRING             Masks off-screen pixels so they don't show up